Timberjaw/AnniversaryCube/README.md

 # AnniversaryCube
 Futuro Cube code for puzzle room.

-Uses the [PAWN](https://www.compuphase.com/pawn/pawn.htm) programming language.
+Uses the [PAWN](https://www.compuphase.com/pawn/pawn.htm) programming language and the [Futuro SDK](http://www.futurocube.com/sdk/).

 There are two executables: SimonGroup and Roller.

 **Roller** is configured on the Futuro cube to execute when the cube is physically unplugged.
 It initializes a small game where the player must roll the cube along a preset path.
 Successfully completing this task launches SimonGroup.